The worldwide Coronavirus

 Recommendations from the Centers for Disease Control and Prevention:

 Adults over 65 years of age are at higher risk, particularly if they have a serious underlying medical condition.
-The CDC recommend that they:
+The CDC recommend that if they are infected, they should:

 - Stay home if possible, and Isolate themselves from others in the same house if they feel unwell.